Expensive Vintage Costume Jewelry – A Quick List

 Eisenberg original

 Eisenberg Jewelry is among the finest costume jewelry ever made and a favorite of many collectors.
-The quality is exceptional in design, materials and workmanship.
-In fact, the workmanship was so superior that the jewelry has held up really well throughout the years.
-As have the designs that are as fashionable today as they were when they were created.
+The quality is exceptional in design, materials, and artistry.
+In fact, the artistry was so superior that the jewelry has held up well throughout the years, as have the designs that are as fashionable today as they were when they were created.

 Most Valuable Jewelry from Eisenberg